DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-02 VFX Meeting.md

 		- Aura
 		- Maybe a trail (if appropriate)
 	- Upon Impact - a release of energy
-	- Similar to how spells in elden Ring show u
+	- Similar to how spells in Elden Ring show off the rune whenever you start casting, we could have the Tome have some type of effect come from it whenever we use a spell
+		- Have it glow or have an aura that pulses
+	- For

 - Melee Attacks